ms1963/SudokuSolverAndGenerator/README.md

             self.board = board

         def applyToQuadrant(self, i, j):
-            # analye quadrant and return the number
+            # analyze quadrant and return the number
             # to be put in (i,j).
 If no number is found
             # then 0 should be returned.
             # ...
             return aNumber

         def applyToColumn(self, i,j):
-            # analye column and return the number
+            # analyze column and return the number
             # to be put in (i,j).
 If no number is found
             # then 0 should be returned
             # ...
             return aNumber

         def applyToRow(self, i, j):
-            # analye row and return the number
+            # analyze row and return the number
             # to be put in (i,j).
 If no number is found
             # then 0 should be returned
             # ...